YofaGh/MangaScraper/README.md

 > - search in multiple modules: ```python cli.py search -s truemanga.com mangareader.cc -n "secret"```
 > - search in all modules: ```python cli.py search -s all -n "secret"```
 > - e.g.  ```python cli.py search -s manhuascan.us -n "secret" -page-limit 5 -absolute -t 1```

+## Database crawler
+>
+> allows you to download databse of sources that get_db function is implemented for them.
+> you can only get database of one module at a time.
+> result of the crawling will be saved to a json file with module name on it.
+> Examples:  ```python cli.py db -s manhuascan.us```